 - (1) Webb was successfully built, tested and finally launched in Dec.
-2021. - (2) Webb's first images trace the "Cosmic Circle of Life": - Formation and evolution of stars and dust over cosmic time. - How dust helped form exoplanets and building blocks for life. - (3) Webb is observing the epochs of First Light, Galaxy Assembly & Super Massive Black Hole-growth in detail (much through lensing): - Formation of the first stars, star-clusters, SMBH's after 0.2 Byr. - How galaxies formed and evolved over 13.5 Billion years. - (4) Webb has shown us our proper place in the universe: - From cosmic dust we were made, and to cosmic dust we shall return! - We are cosmic later bloomers, and live in a cosmic quiet place !
+2021. - (2) Webb is observing the epochs of First Light, Galaxy Assembly & Super Massive Black Hole-growth in detail (much through lensing): - Formation of the first stars and star-clusters after 0.2 Byr. - How galaxies formed and evolved over 13.5 Billion years. - (3) Webb's first images trace the "Cosmic Circle of Life": - Formation and evolution of stars and dust over cosmic time. - How dust helped form exoplanets and building blocks for life. - (4) Webb has a major impact on astrophysics this decade and beyond: - IR sequel to HST starting 2022: Training next generation researchers.